 This course is designed to assist those who deal with clients either face-to-face or through electronic media.
-Students will examine the role of customer service as a competitive business strategy, explore the role of communication in building customer relationships, and be introduced to techniques for dealing with difficult customer situations including challenges that can be produced by generational, linguistic and cultural diversity
+Students will examine the role of customer service as a competitive business strategy, explore the role of communication in building customer relationships, and be introduced to techniques for dealing with difficult customer situations including challenges that can be produced by generational, linguistic and cultural diversity.

 This course is designed to develop increased proficiency with the skills and behaviors necessary to deliver quality customer service in even the most difficult situations.
 Participants will explore and classify levels of customer service, learn the value of consistently exceeding customer expectations, recognize different communication styles customers may have, practice techniques for handling objections and asking for feedback, reinforce active listening skills, and use probing questions to identify additional service opportunities.
 Participants will also be introduced to basic phone selling skills.

-Prerequisite: MNA 1751 or program director approval
+Prerequisite: MNA 1751 or Permission of the Program:

 Our programs prepare you for employment as: